-Chair John Connaghan CBE Chief Executive Calum Campbell Lothian NHS Board is the common name of Lothian Health Board an exclusion order, is a legal requirement and this will be sent out to you in the post.
+Public Health are also requesting all children and staff who have been at the nursery since 8 August 2022 not to meet other people until both their sample results are negative.
+This is called an exclusion order, is a legal requirement, and a separate letter will be sent out to you in the post.
 A person subject to an exclusion order, or those who are required to care for someone subject to an order, may be eligible for reimbursement of loss and more details will be included in the exclusion letter you will receive.

-If you have any symptoms outlined below since 8 August, even if they have resolved, it is important that you call the NHS Lothian Health Protection Team on the number at the end of this letter as soon as possible.
+If your child has any symptoms outlined below since 8 August 2022, even if they have resolved, it is important that you call the NHS Lothian Health Protection Team on the number at the end of this letter as soon as possible.
+If your child has any of these symptoms family members may also need tests and may be excluded from some types of work such as food handling or health care professions.

-What to look out for
+What to look out for: